Planning a route

 - Motorized vehicles may have dimensions.

-- They can be commercial transports.
+- They can be used for commercial transport.

 Planning failures